Weston-super-Mare: Culture

-The town contains several arts venues.
-The Playhouse serves both tourists and the local population.
-The Winter Gardens on the seafront hosts shows, exhibitions and conferences.
-The Blakehay Theatre & Community Arts Centre is a small venue housed in a former Baptist church.
-All Saints Church hosts regular concerts, some of high national standing.
-This church is also used for recording, especially by the Emerald Ensemble and has featured on BBC TV programme Songs of Praise.
+The Playhouse theatre is in High Street near Grove Park.
+It opened in 1946 but burnt down in 1964; the current building dates from 1969.
+The Winter Gardens Pavilion opened on the seafront in 1927 for shows but now also hosts exhibitions and conferences in an extension.
+The Blakehay is a small concert hall and exhibition space in Wadham Street near The Playhouse.
+It is housed in a former Baptist church and managed by Weston-super-Mare Civic Society.
+All Saints Church hosts concerts, has been used for recording, for example by the Emerald Ensemble, and has featured on BBC TV's Songs of Praise.